Amortization Table Definition

 - The installment that is paid each month is of equal amount, known as equated installment.

-- The rate of interest that is being applied on the loan is fixed.
+- The rate of interest that is being applied to the loan is fixed.

 How does Amortization Table Work?